mendrik/feather/feather-docs/content/basics/index.md

 name: ```@Template() myMarkup(templateName?: string): string```.
 This has to be called manually for the widget to render into its root element.
 This is usually done in the overridden method ```init(el: HTMLElement)```.

-However, feather does make assumption when to render the widget; it might be required to fetch data from the server or wait for other events to complete.
+However, feather does not make assumption when to render the widget; it might be required to fetch data from the server or wait for other events to complete.
 To keep things simple the content of a widget's
 @Template decorated method is appended to the root element.
 If a widget is not added to an array, templates can return several root-nodes (this differs a bit from *React* with jsx for example).

+Furthermore you can have renderless widgets, that just attach dom events or manipulate their child nodes.

 A widget usually comes with a ```@Construct({selector: string, ...})``` class decorator, which defines which HTML elements the component will be appended to.
 Once the Widget has been created, you can override the